evp2/pb-app/README.md

   for NodeJS at runtime.
 It is generated using [`adapter-static`](https://github.com/sveltejs/kit/tree/master/packages/adapter-static) and `ssr` is OFF.
-- The backend is [PocketBase](https://pocketbase.io) and can be downloaded as a single binary see Setup.
+- The backend is [PocketBase](https://pocketbase.io) and can be downloaded as a single binary see Setup instructions below.

 # Setup